 Institute of Marine Ecosystem and Fishery Science (IMF)

-The Institute of Marine Ecosystem and Fishery Sciences (IMF) take a broad, interdisciplinary approach to gain a better understanding of marine ecosystem functioning under anthropological influences such as fisheries, eutrophication and climate change.
-To reach this research objective, the research groups at the IMF employ a wide array of methods to investigate the key processes involved in marine ecosystem dynamics.
-In research, laboratory experiments are used in conjunction with field-based process studies and various numerical and statistical modelling approaches.
+The Institute of Marine Ecosystem and Fisheries Science (IMF) adopts a comprehensive and interdisciplinary approach to gain a deeper understanding of the functioning of marine ecosystems under anthropogenic influences such as fishing, eutrophication, and climate change.
+To achieve this, the IMF's research groups employ a wide range of methods to investigate key processes in marine ecosystem dynamics.
+These methods include laboratory experiments, field process studies, and innovative numerical and statistical modeling approaches, which are closely integrated.

-The IMF works closely together with a number of national and international partner institutes in various multidisciplinary research projects.
-These projects focus on aspects of fundamental marine research as well as the application of new scientific findings in ecosystem-based management.
-Our scientific work geographically targets areas in the North and Baltic Seas as well as the North Atlantic, Atlantic, and Pacific upwelling regions.
+The IMF collaborates extensively with a variety of national and international partner institutions in multidisciplinary research projects.
+These projects encompass both fundamental research in marine ecology and the application of scientific knowledge to ecosystem-based management.
+Regionally, the research focuses on the North and Baltic Seas, the North Atlantic, and upwelling regions of the Atlantic and Pacific Oceans.

 The Institute of Marine Ecosystem and Fishery Sciences consists of the following research groups in the Department of Biology: